Terms & Conditions

 In some circumstances we may receive commissions or other benefits for introductions to other professionals or in respect of transactions which we arrange for you.
 Where this happens we will notify you in writing of the amount and terms of payment and receipt of any such commissions or benefits.
 The same will apply where the payment is made to or the transactions are arranged by a person or business connected with ours.
 The fees you would otherwise pay will not be reduced by the amount of the commissions or benefits.

 We are committed to providing you with a high quality service that is both efficient and effective.
-However, should there be any cause for complaint in relation to any aspect of our service please contact Darren Swann or Peter Brassington.
+However, should there be any cause for complaint in relation to any aspect of our service please contact Darren Swann or Michael Rigby.
 We agree to look into any complaint carefully and promptly and do everything reasonable to put it right.
 If you are still not satisfied you can refer your complaint to our professional body, the Institute of Chartered Accountants in England and Wales.

 Communication between us is confidential and we shall take all reasonable steps to keep confidential your information except where we are required to disclose it by law, by regulatory bodies, by our insurers or as part of an external peer review.
 Unless we are authorised by you to disclose information on your behalf this undertaking will apply during and after this engagement.